Rivière-du-Loup: History

 The city was named after the nearby river, whose name means Wolf's River in French.
 This name may have come from a native tribe known as "Les Loups" ("The Wolves") or from the many seals, known in French as loup-marin (sea wolves), once found at the river's mouth.

 Rivière-du-Loup was established in 1673 as the seigneurie of Sieur Charles-Aubert de la Chesnaye.
 The community was incorporated as the village of Fraserville, in honour of early Scottish settler Alexander Fraser, in 1850, and became a city in 1910.
 The city reverted to its original name, Rivière-du-Loup, in 1919.

 Between 1850 and 1919, the city saw large increases in its anglophone population.
 Most of them left the region by the 1950s.
 Only 1% of the population still speaks English as its first language.

 In fall of 1950 Rivière-du-Loup was the site of a nuclear accident.
 A United States Air Force B-50 was returning a nuclear bomb to the United States.
 The bomb was released due to engine troubles, and then was destroyed in a non-nuclear detonation before it hit the ground.
 The explosion scattered nearly 100 pounds (45 kg) of uranium (U-238).

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Rivière-du-Loup had a population of 20118 living in 9482 of its 10045 total private dwellings, a change of from its 2016 population of 19507.
 With a land area of 83.74 km2, it had a population density of in 2021.

 Arts and culture

 Notable events in the city include the annual Festival Vues dans la tête de... film festival.
+It is also the birthplace of Raymond Goulet, author of the first Quebec novel showcasing trans themes.